-- 6.1 The Ethics Officer must keep a register of employees who requested permission to perform other remunerative work. - 6.2 All employees who have been granted approval to perform other remunerative work must disclose this in the submission of their financial interest disclosures should they be designated to submit in terms of the Regulations. - 6.3 Copies of the applications must be filed for record keeping by the Ethics Officer and the supervisor, and the employee.
+- 6.1 The System will retain records of the applicant's completed form and if applicable, the certificate of approval. - 6.2 The Ethics Officer must keep a register of employees who requested permission to perform other remunerative work. - 6.3 All employees who have been granted approval to perform other remunerative work must disclose this in the submission of their financial interest disclosures should they be designated to submit in terms of the Regulations.